AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/data-and-updates-faq.md

 #### What's the difference between a regular and forced update? {#regularforcedupdates}

 Regular updates are **scheduled** processes while forced updates are **manual processes initiated by you**.
-If you have blackout hours - or a time period where Magento BI shouldn't update your data - forcing an update will start a cycle that doesn't respect the limitations of the blackout period.
+If you have blackout hours - or a time period where MBI shouldn't update your data - forcing an update will start a cycle that doesn't respect the limitations of the blackout period.

 #### Why does the update cycle take a long time? {#updatecycletime}